BFI Film Academy: Short Cut Film Fund

 • Guidance on how to make a short film, including budgeting, casting, storyboarding, creating shot lists, casting, crewing and more

-• Guidance on developing knowledge and skills that will be useful for you to explore and navigate the film industry, kicking off with the showcase at a SCENE event in the South East region in 2024
+• Guidance on developing knowledge and skills that will be useful for you to explore and navigate the film industry

 Can I apply?